atexcode/vue-fabricjs-starter/README.md

 - **Text Handling:** Add and edit text elements on the canvas.
 - **Image Integration:** Upload and manage images on the canvas.
 - **Background Images:** Set background image with clipping path for advanced visual effects.
+- **Undo/Redo History:** Keep track of canvas history to facilitate the user with undo and redo.
+- **SVG Loading:** User can insert SVGs from URL or Data URL just by a single click.

 Whether you're building a canvas-based application or a creative tool, this starter kit offers a solid base to build upon with Vue 3 and Fabric.js.